Frequently Asked Questions

 FAQ

-Amplify Funds Management Answer Your Frequently Asked Questions
+Amplify Funds Management: Answers to Your Frequently Asked Questions

-Choosing a funds management company you can rely on can be daunting and it’s likely that you'll have questions.
-That’s why our Amplify investment professionals have provided you with the answers to the questions we’re asked most frequently.
-But if the information you’re looking for can’t be found below, contact Amplify Funds Management today to discuss your individual requirements.
+Selecting a reliable funds management company can be a challenging task, and you may have questions.
+To assist you, our Amplify investment professionals have compiled answers to the most frequently asked questions.
+If you cannot find the information you need here, please contact Amplify Funds Management to discuss your specific requirements.

-What type of returns can I expect from an Amplify commercial property trust?
+What type of returns can I expect from an Amplify property trust?

 Amplify generally aims to generate an annual return of 8.0% plus per annum (distributed quarterly) for investors, and an Internal Rate of Return (IRR) of 12.5% plus.
 The returns will vary depending on the objectives and assets of a particular Trust.